dlang/DIPs/DIPs/1NNN-SB9.md

-# Printing stack backtrace only when required
+# Print stack backtrace only when required

 | Field           | Value                                                           |
 |-----------------|-----------------------------------------------------------------|